-In addition to the above, students on the MRes in Design will be assigned a supervisor at the start of the course.
+In addition to the above, students on the MRes in Early Modern Studies will be assigned a supervisor at the start of the course.
 That supervisor will also be the student's personal academic tutor.
 The supervisor will be a nationally or internationally acknowledged expert in a field relating to the student's project.
-Supervisory input on, in particular, MHCA4002 and MHCA4005 will help ensure that the student has the opportunity to acquire the fundamental Masters level skills described above e.g. knowledge at the 'forefront' of her/his field; the ability to plan and execute a research project; methodological skills; critically informed and current methods of practice.
+Supervisory input on, in particular, MHCA4002 and MHCA4005 will help ensure that the student has the opportunity to acquire the fundamental Masters level skills described above e.g. knowledge at the 'forefront' of her/his field; the ability to plan and execute a research project; methodological skills.
 The supervisor will provide general advice by undertaking regular progress reviews during the personal development plan and research project stages of the programme.
 Written records will normally be kept for all meetings.
-Students will likewise be supported by experts across the university and IHCA towards acquiring research methods, approaches or theoretical and practice-based skills and knowledge e.g. on RTP405, MHCA4001, and through the Research School's Researcher Development programme.
+Students will likewise be supported by experts across the university and IHCA towards acquiring research methods, approaches or theoretical skills and knowledge e.g. on RTP405, MHCA4001, and through the Research School's Researcher Development programme.